Skip to content

 Research shows that women experience pain differently to men, but their complaints of pain are often dismissed and downplayed.
 For further information, please read ‘The Gender Pain Gap Revealed – And Women Aren‘t Surprised’ available at https://www.premier.vic.gov.au/gender-pain-gap-revealed-and-women-arent-surprised].
 This phenomenon, known as the gender pain gap, can have a significant impact on birth outcomes.

-- Inadequate Pain Management: Inadequate pain management during childbirth can not only be a physically harrowing experience but can also lead to psychological trauma, including Post-Traumatic Stress Disorder.
+• Inadequate Pain Management: Inadequate pain management during childbirth is not only a physically harrowing experience but can also lead to psychological trauma, including Post-Traumatic Stress Disorder.

 Rural and Remote Challenges